This Remuneration Statement is published in accordance with Recommendation 47 of the Corporate Governance Code 2010.

 The Annual General Meeting decides annually on the remuneration payable to members of the Board of Directors for their term of office.

-On 20 March 2013, the Annual General Meeting decided that the Chairman of the Board will receive EUR 48,400 in remuneration for his term of office, the Vice Chairman of the Board and the Chairman of the Board’s Audit Committee EUR 30,250 and the other members of the Board EUR 24,200 each.
+On 24 March 2014, the Annual General Meeting decided that the Chairman of the Board will receive EUR 48,400 in remuneration for his term of office, the Vice Chairman of the Board and the Chairman of the Board’s Audit Committee EUR 30,250 and the other members of the Board EUR 24,200 each.
 The Chairman of the Board will receive an attendance fee of EUR 800 per meeting, and the other Board members EUR 400 per meeting.
 Attendance fees will also be paid in the same manner to members of committees set up by the Board of Directors or the company.
-The Chairman of the Board also has a company-paid phone.
 Travel expenses will be paid in accordance with the travel policy of the company.
 In accordance with the decision of the Annual General Meeting, 60 per cent of the annual remuneration was paid in cash and 40 per cent in class B shares.
-Oriola-KD Corporation class B shares were acquired on the market for the Board members as follows: Jukka Alho 8,269 shares, Outi Raitasuo 5,168 shares, Harry Brade 4,135 shares, Per Båtelson 4,135 shares, Karsten Slotte 4,135 shares and Mika Vidgrén 4,135 shares.
+Oriola-KD Corporation class B shares were acquired on the market for the Board members as follows: Jukka Alho 8,037 shares, Matti Rihko 5,024 shares, Anja Korhonen 5,024 shares, Harry Brade 4,019 shares, Per Båtelson 4,019 shares and Kuisma Niemelä 4,019 shares.

 Restriction periods are not included in the remuneration paid in Oriola-KD Corporation class B shares.
 The members of the Board of Directors have not received any share-based rights as remuneration.
 They are not included in the company’s share incentive scheme.
 The company has not granted any loans to Board members nor given guarantees on their behalf.